-The Nature Conservancy has established its Mukwonago River Watershed project office on 40 acres located on the north side of Pickerel Lake.
-The land, which is largely dominated by oak openings, an extremely rare plant community, is at a high point, and there are good views of Pickerel Lake.
+The Nature Conservancy has established its Mukwonago River Watershed project office on 36 acres located on the west side of Pickerel Lake.
+The land, which includes a portion of Pickerel Lake Fen, a rare wetland type, contains several springs that feed Pickerel Lake and an oak woodland.

 The fen itself is located south of Pickerel Lake and is a fragile environment.
 For that reason, visitation is limited to volunteer work days or by special permission from our Mukwonago office (see Hours below).

 Southeastern Wisconsin: 35 minutes southwest of Milwaukee in Walworth and Waukesha counties

 Open year round, dawn to dusk.

 Volunteer work parties are occasionally held at the preserve.
 Visit the Volunteer section of this Web site for more information.

 For more information about work parties or about the preserve itself, contact the Conservancy's local office:

 N8740 Pickeral Lake Rd.